Saltarello: History

 The saltarello enjoyed great popularity in the courts of medieval Europe.
 During the 14th century, the word saltarello became the name of a particular dance step (a double with a hop on the final or initial upbeat), and the name of a meter of music (a fast triple), both of which appear in many choreographed dances.
 Entire dances consisting of only the saltarello step and meter are described as being improvised dances in 15th-century Italian dance manuals.
 (The first dance treatise that dealt with the saltarello was the 1465 work of Antonio Cornazzano.)
 A clearer, detailed description of this step and meter appears in a 16th-century manuscript in Madrid's Academia de la Historia.
 During this era, the saltarello was danced by bands of courtesans dressed as men at masquerades.

-The saltarello gave birth to the quadernaria in Germany, which was then fused into the saltarello Tedesco (German saltarello) in Italy.
-This "German saltarello", in contrast to the Italian variety, was in duple time and began on the downbeat, and was also known by the name quaternary.
+The saltarello is one of four dance misure or rhythms at the time, the others being bassadanza, quadernaria, and piva.
+Each of the four misure corresponded to a time signature (unknown today) and its own characteristic step.
+Quadernaria was also known as saltarello tedesco (or "German" saltarello, after its rhythm), but experts believe it was rarely danced, unlike the other three misure.

 In 1540, Hans Neusidler published an Italian dance under the name Hupff auff (introductory skip), and identified it with a parenthetical subtitle: "saltarella".